 Founded back in 1947 Weeki Wachee Springs State Park harkens back to another time when life was a little slower.
 Lacking all of the bells and whistles of a modern theme park (there aren’t any animatronic mermaids here) what’s left is a mix of old fashioned charm and fun.
+The second we walked in there was no question that we needed to include it in our Tampa travel guide.
 The star of the show at Weeki Wachee Springs is by far the mermaids that perform several times a day in the mermaid theater.
 It was really great to see performers committed to some really difficult underwater acrobatics that allowed them to cast a spell on the kids in the audience and allow them to believe that mermaids do in fact exist.

 There’s a lot more charm to Weeki Wachee Springs State Park than Mermaids though.
 Being absolute nature lovers, we both really enjoyed the nature cruise along the Weeki Wachee River.
 Formed by a natural spring, the river outputs 170 million gallons of fresh water every day as is flows out towards the Gulf of Mexico.
 The boat runs every 30 minutes, but if you are visiting on a busy day, plan on trying to make it to the dock early, as it is a very popular attraction.
 The boat ride lasts about 25 minutes and gives you the opportunity to see some of the incredible Floridian flora and fauna.